8 Focused Assessment- HEENT

 Palpate/Tests to assess the Neck

-Thyroid examination: If the picture below is not visible click on this link: https://youtu.be/RfmO9k9neWM-this is actually a Youtube.
+Thyroid examination/assessment: If the picture below is not visible click on this link: https://youtu.be/RfmO9k9neWM-this is a video.

 Examine thyroid gland